 Struggling to put together an anti-aging skincare routine that fights wrinkles and gives your skin a youthful glow?
 Download your FREE “Best Anti-Aging Skincare Routine” cheat sheet below to get started (it includes product recommendations + right order application):

 I lost count of how many plant extracts promise to give you the same benefits as retinol – and don’t deliver.
 Bakuchiol seems to be the exception to the rule.
 A 2018 study published in the British Journal Of Dermatology shows that Bakuchiol has some powerful anti-aging properties.

 Researchers asked 44 people to apply either a 0.5% Bakuchiol cream twice a day or a 5% retinol cream once a day on their faces for 12 weeks.
 They then used a mix of computer analysis and dermatologist’s grading to measure the results.
 Both Bakuchiol and retinol reduced wrinkle surface area and hyperpigmentation.
 Impressive, isn’t it?

 Until you realise retinol does all this when used ONCE a day, while Bakuchiol requires TWO applications a day.
 Not quite the powerful natural alternative it’s made out to be, is it?
 Still, if there are no side effects, a double application is worth it, right?

 People who used retinol DID experience more peeling and stinging.
 But Bakuchiol wasn’t entirely without side effects.
-It caused more redness than retinol.
+It caused more redness than retinol!

 Related: Retinol Side Effects And How To Deal With Them

 Bakuchiol and retinol give you similar results.
 Does that mean they work the same?
 Yes and no. Both Bakuchiol and retinol produce similar gene expression in the skin that can improve photodamage and boost collagen production.

 But, there are differences, too: